vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/incompatibilities.txt

     myfloat = MyFloat(5.0)
     variant = QVariant(myfloat)

-With this version of PyQt ``myfloat`` will be converted in such a way as to preserve any additional attributes (including methods) and will not be converted to a C++ ``double``.
+With this version of PyQt4 ``myfloat`` will be converted in such a way as to preserve any additional attributes (including methods) and will not be converted to a C++ ``double``.
 In other words, the following assertions are true::